sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

 - Customer facing project plan developed
   - The Implementation Project Manager will begin development of the project plan before the customer has officially signed, but will have it fully developed at the time of the initial implementation kickoff call.
 - Replica environment built
-  - Building a replica environment is especially important for new deployments with unique considerations (exceptional number of repos, exceptionally large monorepos, exceptionally high seat count).
-This will help validate the resourcing estimations for the customer’s deployment.
+  - In certain cases with unique considerations (e.g., non-standard environment constraints, exceptional number of repositories, an untested system integration), the Implementation Team may build a replica environment to validate that a customer's use cases can be accomplished using Sourcegraph.
 - Validate resourcing estimations for customer environments
   - Using the replica environment, run k6 load testing to ensure the instance can handle user traffic at scale and maintain high levels of performance.
+This will help validate the resourcing estimations for the customer’s deployment.
 - Internal status reporting and blockers removal
-  - The Implementation Project Manager will report on the status of the project to internal stakeholders while assisting the Implementation Engineer to remove any implementation blockers they may be running into.
+  - The Implementation Project Manager will report on the status of the project to internal stakeholders while assisting the Implementation Engineer(s) to remove any implementation blockers they may be running into.

 # High Level Implementation Project Plan